Creating an Automated Social Share Card Using Cloudinary and Eleventy

 });

-With all of these settings in place, we now have an automated way that generates social share cards for us using the blog post's title automatically.
+With all of this in place, we’ve now got an automated pipeline that generates social share cards from blog post titles.